nhrjr/StorageTool/README.md

 Thanks go out to SteamTool at http://www.stefanjones.ca/steam/ for the inspiration and to Jeff Brown's .NET Junction Library at http://www.codeproject.com/Articles/15633/Manipulating-NTFS-Junction-Points-in-NET.

-You probably need .NET Framework 4 (https://www.microsoft.com/en-us/download/details.aspx?id=49981)
+You probably need .NET Framework 4 (https://www.microsoft.com/en-us/download/details.aspx?id=49981) if not already installed.